MattLMerritt/protocol-protocol-Onboarding/README.md

 ## HTML and CSS

 HTML is a markup language in other words a way to specify the layout of a page similar to latex.
-Visually however you can not acheive many styles with html which is where CSS comes in, with CSS simply being styles that can be added to html.
+Visually however you can not achieve many styles with html which is where CSS comes in, with CSS simply being styles that can be added to html.
 It is recommended you go through at least the first 5 lessons of the W3 schools tutorials for each of these and read through more as you come across ideas you don't understand.
 * [HTML W3 Schools](https://www.w3schools.com/html/)
 * [CSS W3 Schools](https://www.w3schools.com/css/)

 ## Javascript

 Javascript is a scripting language used on the web.
-It is a very highlevel interpreted language with dynamic typing like python however users will recognize a much closer similarity in syntax to c or c++.
+It is a very high-level interpreted language with dynamic typing like python however users will recognize a much closer similarity in syntax to c or c++.

 The following are special features or quirks of the language that are important to know for web development:
 * [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)